BoboTiG/thermalprinter/docs/source/api.rst

     .. method:: image(image) -> None

-        :param PIL.Image image: the image to print.
+        :param Image image: the image to print.
+        :exception ThermalPrinterValueError: Will be raised on incorrect value.

         Print Image.
 Requires Python Imaging Library.
         Image will be cropped to 384 pixels width if